ideacrew/event_source/README.md

 ### Command

-Commands offer a convenient way to extend an application with event-driven features.
-Mix EventSource::Command into any class to access a DSL to build and publish Events.
+Commands are an application's on-ramp to event-driven features.
+Mix `EventSource::Command` into any class to turn it into a Command and enable access to the DSL's Events.

 ```ruby
    # app/operations/parties/organization/create.rb